Kafr Manda: British Mandate

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Kufr Manda had a total population of 428, all Muslim.
 In the 1931 census the population of Kafr Manda, together with Arab el Hujeirat, was a total of 975, all Muslim, in 187 inhabited houses.

 In the 1945 statistics the population of Kafr Manda was 1,260 Muslims, who owned 14,935 dunams of land according to an official land and population survey.
 795 dunams were plantations and irrigable land, 7,960 for cereals, while 47 dunams were built-up (urban) land.

 Israel

 On the crossroads between Acre and Nazareth, Kafr Manda surrendered to the advancing Israeli army during Operation Hiram, 29–31 October 1948.
 Many of the villagers fled north but some stayed and were not expelled by the Israeli soldiers.
 The town remained under Martial Law until 1966.
 It achieved local council status in 1973.
 Since then, roads have been paved, schools have been built and infrastructures such as sewage, electricity and irrigation systems have been introduced.
 In 1979, a bomb attack killed four people and injured eleven.

+Voting Patterns

+In the 2022 election, 94 percent of voters in Kafr Manda voted for the Arab parties, while 3 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 2 percent voted for the parties of the center-left coalition led by Yair Lapid.
+Among the voters for the Arab parties, 37 percent voted for Balad, while 31 percent voted for the Hadash–Ta'al list and 31 percent voted for Ra'am.